pluralsight/guides/draft/python/implementation-of-forgot-reset-password-feature-in-django/article.md

 Thus you implement your very own forgot or reset password.

 <h3><b>For full project/implementation, please check/fork this <a href="https://github.com/skyrudy/django-reset-password/tree/master">repository</a>.
 This code has been tested for Python3 and django 1.7/1.10 .</b> </h3>

+Also don't forget to visit the original post at <a href="http://ruddra.com">my blog site</a>.
+Cheers!!